Kazan, Çukurca

 Kazan (Tîyar) is a village in the Çukurca District in Hakkâri Province in Turkey.
-The village had a population of 25 in 2022.
+It is populated by Kurds of the Jirkî tribe and had a population of 184 in 2023.

 The hamlets of Benekli (Sîvsîdan) and Yaprak (Gise) are attached to Kazan.
 Benekli is unpopulated.

+History

+The modern village of Kazan is centered on the historically Assyrian village of Rāgūlā d'Sālābakkān. also known as Salabagh.
+According to Badger, the village contained 120 families in 1850, in 1877 Cutts records 200 families in the village.

+The village was the home of the chiefs of the Lower Tyareh tribe until 1909, hence the Kurdish name of the village "Tîyar".

 Population

-Population history of the village from 2007 to 2022:
+Population history of the village from 2017 to 2023: